Social Media Policy

 Wherever possible, Library social media sites should link back to the official Library website for forms, documents, online services, and other information necessary to conduct business with the Library.

-All social networking sites should clearly indicate that any content submitted for posting on the site is subject to public disclosure.
+All social media sites should clearly indicate that any content submitted for postings on this site is subject to public disclosure.

 The Library reserves the right to restrict or remove any content that is deemed in violation of this social media policy or any applicable law.